-Channel proliferation, global/local balancing acts and increasingly informed customers are just some of the challenges marketers and web content strategists face today.
-In this forest of new changes and demands, there’s a relatively easy win - aligning strategies and leverage content from technical communication for marketing purposes.
+Channel proliferation, global/local balancing acts, and increasingly informed customers are just some of the challenges marketers and web content strategists face today.
+In this forest of new changes and demands, there’s a relatively easy win - aligning strategies and leveraging content from technical communication for marketing purposes.

 The Age of Accountability: Unifying Marketing and Technical Content with Adobe Experience Manager

 Before digital content, organizations effectively acted as content gatekeepers because distributing content required resources.
 They would send sales and marketing content to prospects and technical product content to customers.
 Now, the power relationship has changed.
 No longer does an organization control access to scarce information.
 Instead, content consumers hold the power.
 They choose what content they want to look at.
 This is the age of accountability.
 And organizations must respond.